libretiny-eu/libretiny/docs/platform/realtek-ambz/flashing.md

 [Read chip docs](README.md){ .md-button }
 </div>

 Downloading is done using UART2 (sometimes called Log_UART).
 Refer to your board documentation to find the correct pins.

+!!! tip
-You need a good USB<->UART adapter (preferably a real FT232RL) for the process.
+    You need a good USB<->UART adapter for the process.
+Some chips may not support 11.5M baud rate, required by the ROM for the initial handshake.
+Widespread PL2303 is currently known not to work, at least under Windows.
+FT232RL is verified to work reliably.

 **Read [Using ltchiptool](../../flashing/tools/ltchiptool.md) to learn the flashing procedure**